strandjs/IntroLabs/IntroClassFiles/Tools/IntroClass/Sysmon/Sysmon.md

 Please note your Windows IP address.

-We need to run the following command in order to mount our remote system to the correct directory:
+We need to run the following commands in order to mount our remote system to the correct directory:

+<pre>sudo su -</pre>

 <pre>mount -t cifs //10.10.1.209/c$ /mnt/windows-share -o username=Administrator,password=T@GEq5%r2XJh</pre>